b0ink/csgo-chaos-mod-twitch/README.md

 # CS:GO Chaos Mod Twitch Overlay

+Please keep in mind before using: THIS APP IS NOT PERFECT (yet).
+IT IS BUGGY.
+IT WILL BREAK.

 (Will be open sourced once the app is cleaned up and refined)

 ## Download